abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 The above URL was reported to be vulnerable to a "Cross Site Scripting (Persistent)" attack.
-This is a **false-positive** alert, since the response encoded while putting into the DOM.
+This is a **false-positive** alert since the response is encoded, therefore it does not cause any XSS vulnerability.

 ### Path Traversal [Risk: High] - False Positive